The Role of Human-persons in Changing Seasons

 - What ecosystem spirits do you recognize in your cosmology?
 What ones recognize you?

-- In this season, how do the elements show up in your cosmology?
+- How do the elements show up in your cosmology?
 In your ecosystem?
 How do you honor them?

 - How do the directions show up?